edouardparis/edouardparis.github.io/content/blog/leaving-twitter.md

 were published.
 I enjoyed this a lot even if I did not want my work to be the main content of my account.

+Now, the place is crowded of bots and astrosurfing.
+I do not have anymore a correct control of what is displayed to me in my feeds.
+Coupled with anxiety disorders I have, the whole angry experience is not good for my mental health.
+I am sad of what became a plateform, I enjoyed so much the past years.

 I will try to write more content on my website and maybe join later mastodon, nostr or bluesky.